The Icon Saga

 What We Learned

-Users don't need the perfect icon for "organic almond milk from Trader Joe's."
-They need an icon that's good enough, instantly.
+Users didn't need the perfect icon for "organic almond milk from Trader Joe's."
+They needed an icon that was good enough, instantly.
 A 5ms lookup that returns a milk carton every time is better than a 2-second generation that might return a beautiful custom icon or might return something weird.
+And Lucide's 1,666 icons already covered almost every concept we needed, drawn by designers who had spent far more time on icon design than we ever would.

 Article by